What is CrossFit?

 Yes.
-Our trainers are all credentialed through various nationally and internationally recognized organizations including the Manitoba Fitness Council, Can-Fit-Pro, the National Strength and Conditioning Association and CrossFit Inc. You can view the qualifications of each coach on the Trainers page.
+Our trainers are all credentialed through various nationally and internationally recognized organizations including the Manitoba Fitness Council and CrossFit Inc. You can view the qualifications of each coach on the Trainers page.

 Do you offer individual or small group training?